-The Peach Bowl is held on December 28, and in this guide, we’ll help Marylanders on how to get in on the betting action for this event.
+The Peach Bowl is held on December 28, and in this guide, we’ll help Marylanders get in on the betting action for this event.
 We’ll help you find the best sportsbook along with the best betting tips for Peach Bowl betting in Maryland.

 - Best sportsbooks for Peach Bowl betting MD 2023